ClearBlade/Synaptic-NPM/README.md

   });
 ```

 - Define a new trainer and start training the model.
+Different options for training the model are given [here](https://github.com/cazala/synaptic/wiki/Trainer#train)

 ``` javascript
    var myTrainer = new Trainer(myNetwork);